-A recent story in Florida really emphasizes this.
-Back in November, 53 year old Donna Byrne was stopped by police for riding her horse down a busy highway.
-Byrne reportedly seemed confused and disoriented, so police gave her a sobriety test, where she was revealed to have a BAC of .161 -twice the legal limit.
-As a result, the woman was charged not only with driving under the influence, but also with animal neglect for putting her horse in a dangerous situation like that.
-Since then, Byrne has been required to undergo treatment for alcoholism and she has been deemed unfit to care for the animal, which has remained in the custody of the local sheriff’s department since the incident.
+In a similar story from 2017, 53-year-old Donna Byrne was stopped by police for riding her horse down a busy highway.
+Byrne reportedly seemed confused and disoriented, so police gave her a sobriety test, where she was revealed to have a BAC of .161% -twice the legal limit.
+As a result, the woman was charged with driving under the influence and animal neglect for putting her horse in such a dangerous situation.
+Byrne was required to undergo alcoholism treatment and deemed unfit to care for the animal, which remained in the custody of the local sheriff’s department after the incident.
+The state also added charges of disorderly intoxication, animal endangerment, and culpable negligence.

-While the woman’s lawyer has defended her actions, arguing that “Donna was a pedestrian by law, and you can’t be DUI as a pedestrian,” things would go much differently if she were charged in California.
-That’s because California defines a vehicle as something self-propelled or powered by something other than a person.
-Since horses are horse powered, they would absolutely fall under this law and riders can certainly get a DUI.
+In the case in Florida, the woman’s lawyer defended her actions, arguing that “Donna was a pedestrian by law, and you can’t be DUI as a pedestrian.”
+He couldn’t have used this argument if she were charged in California because our state requires those riding on or driving an animal to follow the same rules of the road as a vehicle, and because the state defines a vehicle as something self-propelled or powered by something other than a person.
+Since horses are horse powered, they would absolutely fall under these laws and those caught drunk driving on a horse can absolutely get a DUI while riding.

-Interestingly, while Florida’s definition would cover a skateboard or paddle boat, California’s does not and the only reason it is illegal to operate a bike or rowboat while under the influence is because the legislature instituted separate laws covering these devices.
-On the other hand, California specifically obligates riders of animals on highways to abide by all duties given to drivers of vehicles.
-So, this would include not riding under the influence of alcohol and or drugs.
+Interestingly, California’s definition of a vehicle for DUI purposes does not cover things that are not self-propelled, and the only reason it is illegal to operate a bike or rowboat while under the influence is because the legislature instituted separate laws covering these devices.

-If you have been accused of driving under the influence or animal abuse/neglect, Peter Liss can help.
-Please call (760) 643-4050 or (858) 486-3024 to schedule a free initial consultation in his office across the street from the Vista jail and courthouse.
+If you have been accused of driving under the influence or animal abuse, attorney Peter Liss can help.
+Please call (760) 643-4050 or (858) 486-3024 to schedule a free initial consultation in his law office across the street from the Vista jail and courthouse.

 Creative Commons Image by Joahim van der Graff